 MRSA bloodstream infections (bacteraemia) can be difficult to treat because of antibiotic resistance and are a significant cause of morbidity and mortality.
 Prevention of MRSA bacteraemia is, therefore, of vital importance.
-All incidence of MRSA bacteraemia are reported to Health Protection (HP), Data Capture system, regardless of whether they are acute or community acquired.
+All cases of MRSA bacteraemia are reported to the UKHSA Data Capture system, regardless of whether they are acute or community acquired.

 A Post Infection Review (PIR) is undertaken to identify any possible lapses in care and to identify the organisation best placed to ensure improvements are made.
 This is a national requirement and may be completed alongside a Root Cause Analysis (RCA).
-If the statutory NHS body, e.g. Integrated Care System (ICS), is leading a PIR for a case where the patient is an inpatient, the local Community IPC or HP Team will liaise with the relevant hospital team and GP.
+If the statutory NHS body, e.g. Integrated Care Board (ICB), is leading a PIR for a case where the patient is an inpatient, the local Community IPC or UKHSA Team will liaise with the relevant hospital team/GP.